cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/HostChineseKCD.md

 * [ ] Agree to submit your final lineup to kcd@cncf.io for review, prior to publishing it
 * [ ] Agree to use Cloud Native Community Groups for registration, scheduling, and event website.
 If using a platform outside of Bevy, organizers must provide CNCF with a full list of attendees.
 -- Regardless of your platform choice, please use [these questions](https://docs.google.com/spreadsheets/d/1OEoVQ8Y3eQmEEJeT2abhNOkYIkyk8nAVjebNFvKMTQQ/edit?usp=sharing) to create your registration form
-* [ ] Agree to use SM Apply for CFP and to close it at least 6 weeks before the event

 ### Getting started checklist for organizers